chilipizdrick/wroomer/README.md

 ## Planned features

 If I have time and motivation, I will implement smooth scrolling and zooming and ~make application cross-platform~ it should be cross-platform.

+# TODOs

+- [ ] Use `glam` crate instead of homegrown `Vec2f32` type.
+- [ ] Rewrite unhinged shader code to be 2 shaders + 2 draw calls.
+- [ ] Remove dvd logo code or make it more clean.
+- [ ] Implement image rotation.
+- [ ] Add github actions for automatic releases.
+- [ ] Add test coverage for critical parts of code.